Skip to Content

 O2 is a rapidly growing and improving network that provides competitive data plans.
 It has fairly good coverage though a bit lacking in the countryside and more remote areas.
 It can also be prone to overcrowding in city or event hotspots.
 But it’s also the only network that covers 4G/LTE for all tunnels and stations of the U-bahn in Berlin.

-You can get the O2 starter SIM card (called O2 My Prepaid) for €10 with €9.99 credit.
+At the time of writing this article, you can get the O2 starter SIM card (called O2 My Prepaid) for €10 with €9.99 credit.

 Here is a list of O2’s prepaid plans: